David-Durst/csknow/docs/queries.md

 but will come back to this later.

 # Long Term Goals For Parser
-1. Add a complete table of keypoints
+1. Add a complete table of keypoints in map (like top mid or cat)
 2. Add a geometry table so can automatically query things like corners or wallbangable vs not